 Open to people ages 18 years and up

-Presence of metastasized or locally advanced, inoperable(curative intent) at enrollment time, midgut carcinoid tumor.
+- Presence of metastasized or locally advanced neuroendocrine tumor, inoperable(curative intent) at enrollment time, and regardless of the origin of the tumor.

-Ki67 index ≤ 20%
+- Ki67 index ≤ 20%

-Patients progressive under SSA (any dose) at the time of enrollment
+- Patients progressive under SSA (any dose) at the time of enrollment

-Target lesions over-expressing somatostatin receptors according to an appropriate imaging method (e.g. 111In-pentetreotide (Octreoscan) imaging or 68Ga-DOTA0-Tyr3-Octreotate (or 68Ga-edotreotide) imaging)
+- Target lesions over-expressing somatostatin receptors according to an appropriate imaging method (e.g. 111In-pentetreotide (Octreoscan) imaging or 68Ga-DOTA0-Tyr3-Octreotate (or 68Ga-edotreotide) imaging)